th3wst/Simple-FTP-client/README.md

 ### Start the FTP Server

 1. Click the "Start Server" button.
-2. The server will start running, and the application will display the server's IP address along with the username and password for accessing it.
+2. The server will start running, and the application will display the server's IP address and username.

 ### Upload Files